-8.9 Hand washing facility
+8.9 Hand washing facility & COVID-19 reality:

 Prior to the installation of water sources, hand washing of students before and after meal especially mid-day meal and after using toilet was a matter of concern.
 As a result, students were more susceptible to diseases which triggered the absence of students from school.